CCrypto/ccvpn2/ccvpn2_web/pages/tos.md

 Client understands that Cognitive Cryptography for reasons beyond its control may shut down and terminate services.
 In this case, clients will be notified at least thirty (30) days in advance, and will not be eligible for a partial or complete refund.

+### Refund Policy
+If you are not 100% satisfied with your purchase, within 7 days from the purchase date, we will fully refund the cost of your order.

+### Privacy Policy

+What do we collect?

+  - Your account settings.
+  - Payment data, including transaction IDs and Paypal or Bitcoin adresses.
+  - The IP adresses used to log in.

+How is my Information used?
+Your information is used to provide you and maintain the service.
+We do not sell or redistribute your information.

+We use cookies.